-The Bush Retreats for Eco-Writers (BREW) network offers free 10-day residencies for writers, poets, students and artists who explore ecological themes.
-Initiated by eminent Australian environmental philosopher Professor Freya Mathews, the network currently has six sites, located on ecologically significant private properties in various parts of Australia.
+The Bush Retreats for Eco-Writers (BREW) network offers free 5-10 day residencies for writers who explore ecological themes.
+Initiated by eminent Australian environmental philosopher Professor Freya Mathews, the network currently has five sites, located on ecologically significant private properties in various parts of Australia.

 Innovative conservation projects are underway on several of the properties and, to support this work, these sites are also available as research sites to interested ecologists.
 Opportunities may exist to partner with local art centres and present in local schools.

-We sincerely acknowledge the traditional custodians of all the sites in the BREW network and we pay our respects to the Elders of the relevant countries, both past and present.
+We sincerely acknowledge the traditional custodians of all the sites in the BREW network and we pay our respects to the Elders of the relevant countries: past, present, and emerging.

 Vanessa Bible, 2017, at Tamborine Mountain